kazurayam/fail_a_custom_keyword/README.md

 5. a caller that calls a sub test case **with** `try-catch` block; the sub test case does log failure, but does not throw `StepFailedException`.
 6. a caller that calls a sub test case **with** `try-catch` block; the sub test case does log failure, and does throw `StepFailedException`.

 A long list of test cases.
-I wanted to make my test case codes concise.
-Therefore I needed a custom keyword which enables me to encapsulate the detail behavior (to log failure or not; to throw exeption or not;) in 1 line of code per each 6 test cases above.
+But I want to make my test case codes concise.

 ## Solution

+I should develop a new custom keyword, namely `fail()`, which encapsulate the detail behavior.
+- to log failure or not
+- to throw exeption or not

 ## Description